WHAT IS IT?

 Signs of Alcoholism

 Alcohol addiction can take many forms.
 One person’s addiction may be very visible—he or she might lose their job, marriage, and home.
 Another person might be “high functioning” and able to maintain a job, family, and home with no visible problems.
-But heavy or frequent drinking will catch up with a person, and eventually wear on their liver and general health.
+However, heavy or frequent drinking will catch up with a person, and eventually wear on their liver and general health.

 Signs of alcoholism can include: